Division of Agriculture

 Points of Pride

-- Volunteers are an extremely important component of delivering Extension programs, particularly in 4-H, Extension Homemakers and Master Gardeners.
-In 2012, over 82,000 volunteers donated more than 2 million hours with a total value to the state of $44 million.
+Volunteers are an extremely important component of delivering Extension programs, particularly in 4-H, Extension Homemakers and Master Gardeners.
+In 2012, more than 82,000 volunteers donated in excess of 2 million hours with a total value to the state of $44 million.